The biggest fear for many home sellers is having their house sit on the market.

 Probably as soon as you know that you’re selling, or three to four months before you plan on listing your home, whichever is shorter.

-It’s imperative that you know what you’re agreeing to before signing a contract with a realtor to sell.
+It’s imperative that you know what you’re agreeing to before signing an agreement with a realtor.

 Most of them will go over this with you during your initial consultation.